YanzheL/llzw/README.md

 Simple full-stack shopping site powered by [Spring](https://spring.io/) and [Angular](https://angular.io/)

-This is a Spring demo site designated for beginners, not suitable for production.
+This is a Spring demo site designated for beginners, which is also my course project of Software Engineering.

 Current project status: **Still in development**